DavidBPT/Java-Projects/README.md

 # Java-Projects

-Java projects made in school
+Ficha JavaOOP - 4 Small exercises

+Small java exercises - Begginers - These are begginer tests and exercises, made when doing a 1 year course

 Tamagotchi game

-4 Small exercises